emqx/emqx-operator/docs/en_US/tasks/configure-emqx-persistence.md

-# Enable EMQX Cluster Persistence
+# Enable Persistence in EMQX Cluster

 ## Task target

-- How to configure EMQX 4.x cluster persistence through the persistent field.
+- How to configure EMQX 4.x cluster persistence through the `persistent` field.
-- How to configure EMQX 5.x cluster Core node persistence through the volumeClaimTemplates field.
+- How to configure EMQX 5.x cluster Core node persistence through the `volumeClaimTemplates` field.

-## EMQX cluster persistence configuration
+## EMQX Cluster Persistence Configuration

 Here are the relevant configurations for EMQX Custom Resource.
 You can choose the corresponding APIVersion based on the version of EMQX you wish to deploy.
 For specific compatibility relationships, please refer to [EMQX Operator Compatibility](../README.md):